PG: Postgres-related libraries for Clojure

 of the same size.
 The stream contains a binary payload that Postgres knows how

 to parse.
-Assuming you have a table with bigint
+Assuming you have a table with bigint, text and bool fields,

 here is how building an input stream looks like: